 - The exams are 200 marks each and the duration of the exam is 2 hours each.

-- The candidate qualifying for both the exams will appear for the mains examination.
+- The candidate qualifying for both the exams will appear for the main examination.

 Mains Exam Pattern:

-- The Mains exam pattern is conventional essay type questions, with subject papers counted for merit including the four General Studies Papers, and two optional papers, and an essay paper.
+- The Mains exam pattern is conventional essay-type questions, with subject papers counted for merit including the four General Studies Papers, two optional papers, and an essay paper.

 - Additionally, two language papers, Paper A and B are qualifying papers with 300 marks each (do not count for ranking).